Dipen311/Asp_Assignment2/DipensBookStore/README.txt

 40 minute takes

 Break
 		View update and	try to solve error.
+	Completed part 4
 Total time spent on part 4 is about 120 minute